-Returning students must also submit an email statement summarizing their Naomi Prawer Kadar Fellowship experience in English (if possible with photos of participants on site in Israel and Poland) no later than September 20, 2017.
+Naomi Prawer Kadar Fellows are requested to write three blog posts about their Naomi Prawer Kadar Fellowship experience for the website and must submit a written report for the Naomi Foundation in English (if possible with photos of participants on site in Israel and Poland), no later than September 15, 2019.

-The Naomi Prawer Kadar Fellows must commit to at least three semesters of continuous Yiddish language instruction at Columbia: either two semesters before the summer program and one after, or one semester before the summer program and two after.
+In addition, students must commit to at least three semesters of continuous Yiddish language instruction at Columbia: either two semesters before the summer program and one after, or one semester before the summer program and two after.
 Thus, the Naomi Prawer Kadar Fellowship will enable students to acquire at least 16 points that can fulfill the Columbia language requirement and, additionally and significantly, can count toward a Concentration in Yiddish (24 points required) or Major Track in Yiddish (30 points).

 For more information, please consult the Institute for Israel and Jewish Studies website

 To Apply: Click the “Start Your Application" button at the top of this page.If the button doesn't appear, the program is not yet accepting applications.
 You will be asked to set up a short profile, which will allow us to send you relevant information about your application.
 Once you’ve created a profile, you will see a checklist of items that you will need to submit.
 These include:

 Letter of recommendation from Yiddish instructor